sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 "type unsafe" features and is compiled with our pass executes *no GEP instructions which would generate out-of-bounds pointers*.
-Completeness, on the other hand, would imply that we can compile all programs and allow them to execute.
+Completeness, on the other hand, would imply that we can compile and execute *all programs that never execute out-of-bounds accesses*.
+In other words, completeness ensures that all safe programs should still be executable after our instrumentation.

 Typically, you cannot achieve both soundness and completeness simultaneously;
-although, the use of code transformation to insert runtime checks does make this tractable for some problems.
+although, the use of code transformation to insert run-time checks does make this tractable for some problems.
 Our solution achieves only completeness and not soundness; we allow all programs to execute by skipping checks where we cannot determine the legal index bounds.
-A simple *sound alternative* would be to simply reject any programs that fit the above criteria; by placing an unconditional exit in front of any such GEP instruction we could ensure safety but would prevent some safe programs from executing.
+A simple *sound alternative* would be to simply reject any programs that fit the above criteria;
+by placing an unconditional exit in front of any such GEP instruction we could ensure safety but would prevent some safe programs from executing.

 ### A Note on Soundness